Application for PhD

 There is also the possibility to finance the PhD by working as a laboratory

-appr.
-3.5 to 4 years.
-When deducting the time required for teaching of about
+to 4 years.
+When deducting the time required for teaching of about 8 months,

-8 months, a practically identical „net“ PhD time results compared with PhD
+a practically identical „net“ PhD time results compared with PhD students

 The research team of Prof. Müller attends 1 major conference per year, in